Benefits of Memory Matching Card Games

 “What are the benefits of playing memory card game?” and “So just how do memory games help kids develop?”

 Learning matching skills in pre-school will assist in the learning of letters and sounds by said children.
-Being able to match the faces, articulate the name and share something that the person that looks like them did (which is an extra added bonus with the "Black Power for kids" memory matching game), is important for and develops cognitive skills and ability.
+Being able to match the faces, articulate the name and share something that the person that looks like them did (which is an extra added bonus with the "Black Power for kids" the first of its kind memory matching Learning Experience), is important for and develops cognitive skills and ability.

 Children are born learning and loving to learn.
-It behooves parents to give them something to learn -- and what better than these greats, geniuses and heroes, in “Who they were” and “What they did?”
+It behooves parents to give them something to learn -- and what better than these Greats, Heroes and Icons, “Who did what they could, Where they were, With what they had.”

 “What skills does memory matching games foster?”